aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2018/aspose-words-for-net-18-10-release-notes/_index.md

 public void InsertHorizontalRule()
 {{< /highlight >}}

-This adds a horizontal rule to a document without using builder.InsertHtml("<hr>") method.
+This adds a horizontal rule to a document without using builder.InsertHtml("&lt;hr&gt;") method.

 Use case: